dlops-io/mega-pipeline/translate_text/README.md

 In this container you will implement the following:
 * Read the paragraph of text from the GCS bucket `mega-pipeline-bucket` and folder `text_paragraphs`
-* Use `googletrans` to translate the text from English to French
+* Use `googletrans` to translate the text from English to Hindi
 * Save the translated text as a text file in bucket `mega-pipeline-bucket` and folder `text_translated` (use the same file name)

 ### Prerequisites for Development